 This reluctance is compounded by the increasing complexity of the rules.
-With 635 changes to tax legislation in the last five years alone, tax really is taxing for many people, particularly those trying to tackle their tax returns themselves.
+With the current number of pages in the Tolley’s Yellow and Orange tax handbooks covering tax legislation standing at over 25,000, tax really is taxing for many people, particularly those trying to tackle their tax returns themselves.

 HMRC has tough measures in place for those who fail to file a return.
 For just one day’s delay in submitting their return, taxpayers face a fine of £100.
-This escalates progressively; if tax remains unpaid or the tax return is not submitted after 12 months, taxpayers will face up to 100% of the tax due.
+This escalates progressively; there are further penalties if the return is more than 3 months, 6 months and then 12 months late and also separate penalties if tax remains unpaid.
+These include tax geared penalties..
 To make matters worse, HMRC has increasing powers to investigate and penalise people for non-submission and non-payment.
-It is clear that tax returns need to be dealt with, no matter how onerous the task.
+Tax returns need to be dealt with, no matter how onerous the task.

-• Are liable for the high income child benefit charge • Receive UK rental income
+- are liable for the high income child benefit charge;

-• Have a capital gain in excess of the annual exemption or proceeds of 4 x this amount
+- have a capital gain in excess of the annual exemption;

-The process can be particularly difficult if you have a lot of assets, own more than one property, have international interests, multiple investments or are a business shareholder.
-If you have sources of income not yet confirmed, it is possible to put in estimated figures and then submit final figures afterwards.
+The process can be particularly difficult if you have a lot of assets, own more than one property, have international interests, multiple investments or are a company shareholder.
+If you have sources of income not yet confirmed, it is possible to put in provisional figures and then submit final figures afterwards.
 This is better than not submitting anything at all.

 Our private client tax team are on hand to help you though the process.
 We will work with you to understand what you need to submit and when.
 Our specialists cover all types of tax returns for UK and non-UK individuals, trusts, partnerships and companies.
 We can liaise with HMRC on your behalf as well as with tax advisers in other countries to provide a joined-up service, as well as collating information from various third parties to complete your return.

-In the longer-term, we can also review your personal and financial affairs to optimise your tax position in the UK and abroad.
-In addition, our in-house tax investigation service will help you deal with any HMRC enquiries.
+In the longer-term, we can also review your personal and financial affairs to optimise your tax position.
+In addition, our in-house tax investigation service can help you deal with any HMRC enquiries.